Edmund Rice (colonist)

 Edmund Rice (c.
-1594 - 3 May 1663), was an early settler to Massachusetts Bay Colony born in Suffolk, England.
+1594 - 3 May 1663) was an early English settler to Massachusetts Bay Colony born in Suffolk, England.
 He lived in Stanstead, Suffolk and Berkhamsted, Hertfordshire before sailing with his family to America.
 He landed in the Colony in summer or fall of 1638, thought to be first living in the town of Watertown, Massachusetts.
 Shortly thereafter he was a founder of Sudbury in 1638, and later in life was one of the thirteen petitioners for the founding of Marlborough in 1656.
 He was a deacon in the Puritan Church, and served in town politics as a selectman and judge.
 He also served five years as a member of the Great and General Court, the combined colonial legislature and judicial court of Massachusetts.